antoniomari/dit-editor/README.md

-# DiT-Edit: Image Composition with Diffusion Transformers 🖼️🎨✨
+# DiT-Edit: A General Image Editing Framework on Diffusion Transformers 🖼️🎨✨

 > #### **Overview**
 > - 🎯 **Exemplary-based:** transfer your object instead of generating a new one!
 > - ♻️ **Training-free:** leverage pre-trained SoTA Diffusion Transformers (DiTs) like FLUX.
 > - 💬 **Text-guided:** use text prompts to refine the composition or add new features.
 > - 🎚️ **Tunable parameters:** offers flexible control over the process, providing knobs on aspects like background consistency or blending.
+> - 🔁 (_extra_) Open source and reproducible: our package is fully open source and we provide scripts for all our experiments!

 ![Task Explanation](assets/task_explanation.png)